-Step 1: Place the cursor over the Case menu and click Reports.
+- Step 1: Place the cursor over the Referral menu and click Reports. - Step 2: Select a Template report (choose Unusual Incident report). - Step 3: Click the Preview button to display a preview of the report.

-- Step 2: Select a Template report (choose Unusual Incident report). - Step 3: Click the Preview button to display a preview of the report. - Step 4: Wait until the report is completely generated. - Step 5: The report will be exported to Microsoft Word.
-If the Microsoft Word window does not appear, click the Word icon on the taskbar to display the window. - Step 6: Save the report in Microsoft Word. - § Click the File button; - § Click Save As: - § In the appropriate field on the Save As pop-up window, enter a meaningful File Name; and - § Click OK.
+- Step 4: Wait until the report is completely generated.

+- Step 5: The report will be exported to Microsoft Word.
+If the Microsoft Word window does not appear, click the Word icon on the taskbar to display the window.

+- Step 6: Save the report in Microsoft Word.

+- Click the File button.

+- Click Save As.

+- In the appropriate field on the Save As popup window, enter a meaningful file name.

+- Click Save.

-Note: After saving the report in Word, you are able to retrieve it again to review or print the report.
+• After saving the report in Word, you are able to retrieve it again to review or print the report.
 You can also enter information directly into the Template report.
 You can save the completed Template (form) so that you can place it into the Case's File Cabinet.
 Please do not print the report at this time.